MatteCarra/AccA/README.md

 That said, it should be pretty obvious that ACC is like a fully autonomous car that also happens to have a steering wheel and other controls for a regular driver to hit a tree.
 Think of AccA as a robotic driver that often prefers hitting people over trees.
-Due to extenuating circumstances, that robot is not upgraded as frequently as the car.
+Due to extenuating circumstances, that robot may not be upgraded as frequently as the car.
 Upgrading the car regularly makes the driver happier - even though I doubt it has any emotion to speak of.
-The back-end can be upgraded from within the app (online), or by flashing the latest ACC zip.
+The back-end can be upgraded by flashing the latest ACC zip.
 However, unless you have a good reason to do so, don't fix what's not broken.

 > Does acc work also when Android is off?

-No.
+No, but this possibility is being explored.
+Currently, it does work in recovery mode, though.

 > I have this wakelock as soon as charging is disabled.
 How do I deal with it?

 The best solution is enforcing a charging switch that doesn't trigger a wakelock.
 Refer back to `TROUBLESHOOTING > Charging Switch`.
-A common workaround is having `resume_capacity = pause_capacity - 1`.
+A common workaround is having `resume_capacity = pause_capacity - 1`. e.g., resume_capacity=74, pause_capacity=75.